mushlih-almubarak/easy-reading-progress-bar/readme.txt

 **Key Features:**

 * **Extremely Lightweight:** No extra CSS or JavaScript files loaded.
-All code is inline and optimized for performance.
+All code is inlined and optimized for performance.
 * **Highly Compatible:** Works seamlessly with many themes.
 * **Customizable:** Easily change the progress bar's color and position (top or bottom of the page) from a simple settings page.
 * **Dependency-Free:** The frontend script does not rely on jQuery, ensuring it won't conflict with other plugins or slow down your site.